Matic Network (MATIC) Price Hits $0.12 on Top Exchanges

-Matic Network (CURRENCY:MATIC) traded 3.7% higher against the dollar during the 24-hour period ending at 8:00 AM Eastern on June 11th.
-Matic Network has a market capitalization of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
-Over the last week, Matic Network has traded 169% higher against the dollar.
-One Matic Network coin can currently be purchased for about $0.12 or 0.00000266 BTC on popular exchanges.
+Matic Network (CURRENCY:MATIC) traded up 3.7% against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on June 15th.
+Matic Network has a total market capitalization of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
+During the last week, Matic Network has traded 169% higher against the U.S. dollar.
+One Matic Network coin can now be bought for approximately $0.12 or 0.00000266 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.